 If you are in the market for a smartwatch right now but prefer the classic look of an analog timepiece, one of these may be for you.

-If you want smart tracking along with self-expression, look no further than the Nokia Steel HR.
+If you want smart tracking along with self-expression, look no further than the Withings Steel HR Sport.

-You can expect to get information on steps, distance, calories, activity and sleep.
-The main novelty for an analogue type device is the addition of heart rate monitoring.
-Real-time heart rate info is displayed on the watch during your exercise, and more detailed info including time spent in heart rate zones can be seen in the app.
+This is the second generation of the device.
+The upgraded version comes with the addition of Connected GPS, a Fitness Level assessment via VO2 Max estimation and better watch straps.
+You still get basic fitness stats and heart rate monitoring.
+Real-time heart rate info is displayed on the watch during exercise, and more detailed info including time spent in heart rate zones can be seen in the app afterwards.
 The watch also tracks resting heart rate, one of the most important metrics to assess overall health over time.
 Its swim-proof, too.

-If you are looking for a classy smart device with discreet activity tracking features, the Nokia Steel HR will fit the bill.
+If you are looking for a classy smart device with discreet activity tracking features, the Withings Steel HR Sport is another great option.

 Command, is Misfit’s second stab at something that promises to track your fitness while looking appropriate at a formal dinner.
 It has a clean, modern and unobtrusive look on the outside, and latest high tech smarts on the inside.

 With a built-in accelerometer, you’ll just get info on your steps, distance, calories and sleep.
 But don’t look for a heart rate monitor, its not there.

 There is also some smartwatch functionality.
 This includes notifications for messages, reminders, calendar appointments, a smart button function which can be set up through the Link App and more.
 Command has a small sub-dial with little icons letting you know what you are looking at.

 The hybrid comes with a non-charging battery that lasts up to one year, the longest battery life on a Misfit device to date.
 Its swim-proof up to 50 meters, too, so you don’t have to worry about taking it off in the water.